 • observations of nature, city life, and "people";

-• personal experiences and memories (thought-images);
+• personal experiences and memories (mental images);

 • music (the author is among the top 100 DJs on the popular portal promodj.com), poetry, architecture;